Caring for a child with a life limiting illness is very difficult for parents, siblings, grandparents and other care givers who are involved.

 - support to clinicians caring for children at home, including GPs, nurses, allied health staff and other care workers

 - ongoing access to paediatric palliative care expertise for families and clinicians by telephone, e-health or other communication methods.

 A medical on-call service also provides telephone advice to NSW/ACT health professionals about paediatric palliative care issues outside business hours.

-Please see the NSW Paediatric Palliative Care website for further information.
+Please see NSW Paediatric Palliative Care for further information.